Ultra-28/Asg1/README.md

-This website is an ecommerce website with a focus on selling watches
+This website is an  website with a focus on showcasing meal prep and pre-preped services